davidbwaters/macos-modern-vscode-theme/README.md

 ---

 macOS Modern is a set of Visual Studio Code themes styled to match native macOS as closely as possible.
-Updated to include dark + light versions and a few minimal icon themes.
+Updated to include dark + light versions and icon + product icon themes.
 Reapply both (icon and color) themes if you have problems.
 I HIGHLY recommend using the settings below for best results

 ![Shot](https://github.com/davidbwaters/macOS-modern-vscode-theme/raw/master/images/shot1.png)